olmoplanio/CeFCall/README.md

 #### Commands

-* _call_
- Sends a list of commands, forwarding the return value.
- Use '^' as an alias for double quotes.

 * _exec_
- Sends a list of commands, returns "0" plus the return code.
+ Sends a list of commands, returns error code plus return code.
  Use '^' as an alias for double quotes.

 ### XOFF/XON Connection